Sunilverma99/Vidyalai/README.md

 Step 1: Clone the repository to your local system.
 Ensure not to fork it.

-Step 2: Create a new branch - "your_name_vidyalai" in your local repository for making changes.

-Step 3: Install packages and make sure you are using Node.js version 18.20 or higher.
+Step 2: Install packages and make sure you are using Node.js version 18.20 or higher.

 ```bash
 npm i